Josh Gottheimer: Abortion

 Gottheimer has been vocal for abortion rights, legislatively voting for Women's Health Protection Act, Ensuring Access to Abortion Act; voting against Supporting Pregnant and Parenting Women and Families Act; introducing Freedom to Decide Act; and cosponsoring Stop Anti-abortion Disinformation Act.
 Gottheimer condemned the Supreme Court's Dobbs v.
 Jackson Women's Health Organization decision, stating, "We must always oppose any attempt...[to] stand between a woman, her doctor, and her faith, when making personal health care decisions..."

 LGBTQ rights

 Gottheimer supports same-sex marriage, saying, "I think that people should be able to love and marry whomever they want."
-Legislatively, Gottheimer voted for Respect for Marriage Act; introducing the Freedom from Discrimination in Credit Act (passed under the Equality Act), and the Elder Pride Protection Act.
+Legislatively, Gottheimer voted for the Respect for Marriage Act and introduced the Freedom from Discrimination in Credit Act (which passed under the Equality Act) and the Elder Pride Protection Act.

 Gun control

 Gottheimer supports gun control measures like red flag laws, and raising the age to purchase a semi-automatic rifle.
 Gottheimer has asked House Republicans to help pass multiple gun laws, saying that there was "no reason" to not pass the laws.
-Gottheimer legislatively voted for Bipartisan Safer Communities Act; voted against the Concealed Carry Reciprocity Act; introduced the ALYSSA act; and helped to pass a renewal of the Federal Assault Weapons Ban.
+Gottheimer voted for the Bipartisan Safer Communities Act, voted against the Concealed Carry Reciprocity Act, introduced the ALYSSA act, and helped to pass a renewal of the Federal Assault Weapons Ban.